Caelanrw/MoleculeDatabase/README.md

 **How it was implemented:**

-Our database utilizes an array-based organization where each index corresponds to the number of atoms in a molecule.
-The array is structured so molecules with the same number of atoms are grouped together.
+Our database utilizes a hashmap-based organization where each key corresponds to the number of atoms in a molecule.
+The hashmap is structured so molecules with the same number of atoms are grouped together in an ArrayList, stored as the value for each key in the hashmap.
 We were able to take advantage of this when searching for a molecule.
 We begin by examining the number of atoms we are searching for in the molecule.
-If no molecules are stored at the corresponding index in the database, we immediately know that the molecule is not present.
-If molecules are stored in this index, we only have to focus on these.
+If no molecules are stored at the corresponding key in the database, we immediately know that the molecule is not present.
+If molecules are stored in this key of the hashmap, we only have to focus on these.
 Next, we can analyze the specific characteristics of both the target molecule and each molecule sharing the same count of atoms.
 We use the function areMoleculesEqual() to compare the molecule we are searching for with the other molecules individually.
 Each molecule has an array, numElements, of size 118, where each index corresponds to an atomic number of an element.
 Within this array, each index holds a count representing the number of occurrences of each element in the molecule.
 We compare the numElements arrays of both molecules, and we can determine if they are not the same and if there are any inconsistencies.
 Afterward, we verify that each molecule's total number of edges matches.
 Following this comparison, we proceed with a deeper examination of each atom in both molecules.
 For every atom in the first molecule, we ensure a corresponding atom exists in the second molecule.
 We compare the atoms by looking at their atomic number, degree of edges, and bonds.
 We ensure that each bond of the atom is exactly the same as the bonds of the atom in the second molecule.
 If, at any point, inconsistencies between the two molecules arise, we conclude that the molecules are not identical.
 The function will only return that a molecule has been found in the database if it satisfies all the tests.